Torque wrench: manufacture and uses

 The TTL Series will help you set limits

-The TTL series can be your best ally for setting the necessary limits 😉 Specifically, the TTL 66-66-T1Y-T2Y model has two driven turrets for machining sides and holes on the radial plane.
+The TTL series can be your best ally for setting the necessary limits 😉 Specifically, the TTL 66-66-T1Y-T2Y model which has two driven turrets for machining sides and holes on the radial plane.
 It is also a beltless machine with 8 integrated motors, making it a lathe with high levels of precision and reliability.
 So, the next time you're thinking about setting limits, ask yourself…What would the TTL do? 😉